tysoneketone/fake-store/README.md

 ## Description

-This app simulates the actions of a generic shopping cart, from selecting, adding/removing items from a shopping cart to checking out and creating new customer order.
-The data is stored using local storage and is not persisted to any data source.
+This app simulates the actions of a generic shopping cart, from selecting, adding/removing items from a shopping cart to the checkout process.

 ### API

-- Fake Store API is open source and can be found at:
+- The Fake Store API is used as the apps data source and can be found at:

 Link: https://fakestoreapi.com/